Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Differential Privacy Background

 Differential privacy is a framework that ensures that an adversary cannot accurately determine whether an individual's data is present in a database, based on the output of a privacy mechanism.
 A privacy mechanism $M$ is a randomized algorithm that takes as input a database $D$ and outputs a random variable $M(D)$.
 We write $M:\mscr D\rightarrow \mscr Y$ to indicate that it takes in a database $D\in \mscr D$ and the random variable $M(D)$ takes values in $\mscr Y$, where $\mscr D$ is the space of possible databases.
 A mechanism $M$ satisfies differential privacy if for two databases $D$ and $D'$, differing in one entry, formalized in terms of an \emph{adjacency metric} $d(D,D')\leq 1$, the distributions of $M(D)$ and $M(D')$ are similar.
 While the similarity of $M(D)$ and $M(D')$ was previously formalized in terms of divergences on probability measures, \citet{dong2022gaussian} established that it is most natural to use the language of hypothesis testing, using the concept of a \emph{tradeoff function}.

 For two distributions $P$ and $Q$, the \emph{tradeoff function} between $P$ and $Q$ is $T(P,Q):[0,1]\rightarrow [0,1]$, where $T(P,Q)(\alpha)=\inf \{1-\EE_Q (\phi) \mid \EE_P(\phi)\leq 1-\alpha\}$, where the infimum is over all measurable tests $\phi$.
-The tradeoff function returns the smallest type II error for testing $H_0=P$ versus $H_1=Q$ at specificity (one minus type I error) $\alpha$, and captures the difficulty of distinguishing between $P$ and $Q$.
-The tradeoff function is closely related to the \emph{receiver operator characteristic curve} (ROC curve), which evaluates sensitivity/power (one minus type II error) as a function of type I error. \footnote{In \citet{dong2022gaussian}, the tradeoff function was originally defined as the smallest type II error as a function of type I error.
-Our choice to flip the tradeoff function along the $x$-axis follows that of \citet{awan2022log} and is for mathematical convenience. }
+The tradeoff function returns the smallest type II error for testing $H_0=P$ versus $H_1=Q$ at specificity $\geq \alpha$ (i.e., $1-\alpha$ is an upper bound on the type I error), and captures the difficulty of distinguishing between $P$ and $Q$.
+The tradeoff function is closely related to the \emph{receiver operator characteristic curve} (ROC curve), which evaluates sensitivity/power (one minus type II error) as a function of type I error.\footnote{In \citet{dong2022gaussian}, the tradeoff function was originally defined as the smallest type II error as a function of type I error.
+Our choice to flip the tradeoff function along the $x$-axis follows that of \citet{awan2022log} and is for mathematical convenience.
+There is a typo in \citet{awan2022log} where they mistakenly have the inequality in the wrong direction in the definition of $T(P,Q)$.}